 The results of this new research reveal non-zero correlations between rain and storm surge, suggesting that there is a higher probability of one variable being extreme when the other is extreme.
 When all storm types are merged together, rain and surge have a low, but non-zero rank correlation.
-However, for TC data alone, their correlation can be high.
-In addition, when one of the two flood drivers is extreme (the "primary" driver), the magnitude of the secondary flood driver during TCs is much higher than for other storm types.
-Even though they occur less frequently than extratropical cyclones or other storm events, rain and surge during the most extreme cases (the upper tail region of the probability distribution) are more correlated for TCs than for all events combined (a combined assessment).
+However, for tropical cyclone (TC) data alone, their correlation can be high.
 Assessing extreme (50- and 100-year) joint rain-surge events from TCs gives a worse rain and surge hazard than assessing all events combined.
-As a result, TCs require separate hazard assessments to avoid underestimation of extreme compound flood hazards (Z. Chen et al., in Preparation).

-The timing of the joint flood drivers is also important to their potential compounding.
-For TCs alone, there are moderate negative correlations between peak rain intensity and the lag to peak surge, indicating that the most intense TC rain and surge events (e.g.,100-year) have the most potential for simultaneous extreme flood drivers and thus, compounding.
-Prior studies have only focused on New York Harbor (the Battery) but a paired assessment of Kings Point tide gauge data addresses compound flood hazard for South Bronx and Northern Queens.
-It showed this area has qualitatively similar compound rain-surge compound hazard characteristics.
-However, we found the peak surge at Kings Point tends to have 2-6 hours of lag time behind the peak rain rate during TCs (due to slow surge propagation along Long Island Sound).
-This could reduce the risk of pluvial-coastal compound flood hazard but raises the risk of fluvial-coastal compound flood in nearby Bronx River.
+As a result, TCs require separate hazard assessments to avoid underestimation of extreme compound flood hazards (Z. Chen et al., Submitted).
+The timing of the joint flood drivers, measured as lag time between their peaks, is also important to their potential compounding; when the peak rain and surge come at the same time, they can merge together to create a deeper flood, whereas when they come a day apart, compound flooding is less likely.
+For TCs, lag times are relatively small, and the most intense TC rain and surge events (e.g., 100-year) have the most potential for compounding.
+These results are for New York Harbor (the Battery) but a paired assessment of Kings Point tide gauge data addresses compound flood hazard for South Bronx and Northern Queens.
+The peak surge at Kings Point typically has 2-6 hours of lag time behind the peak rain rate during TCs, which reduces the risk of pluvial-coastal compound flood hazard but raises the risk of fluvial-coastal compound flood in nearby Bronx River (Z. Chen et al., Submitted).